1. Home

 Instead, when the electrons absorb energy, they enter an excited state.
 At this point, the electrons are freed so they can cross the barrier between two different substances.
 The end result is the creation of an electric current.

-The Arrival of the Solar Panel
+The Development of Solar Electricity

 • 1839 - French scientist Alexandre-Edmond Becquerel created a photovoltaic cell, inspiring future developments in photovoltaics.